 Living Shoreline: Construction of the living shoreline, as described above for surface waters (section 3.3.2.3.
 Alternative 4), would fill 0.56 acres of wetlands with sand for wetland enhancements.
-However, a total of 2.8 acres of wetland enhancement or restoration would occur in sand filled areas between the rock sills and the protective berm.
+However, a total of 2.8 acres of wetland enhancement or restoration, as described further in Alternative 2, would occur in sand filled areas between the rock sills and the protective berm.
 As described above, short-term negligible adverse effects would occur due to the time lag of three years between filling the existing wetlands and the full maturation of the enhanced wetland areas.

 Under Alternative 4, the tidal marsh creation adjacent to Ohio Creek and Haynes Creek and the Grandy Village stormwater park freshwater marsh would be the same as Alternative 2.
 Marsh creation would include 0.5 acres of tidal marsh creation in the Ohio Creek system, 0.3 acres of tidal marsh in the Haynes Creek system, and 0.3 acres of freshwater marsh creation in the Grandy Village stormwater park, which would be developed within the existing park and playing field area between Chesterfield Academy and Grandy Village.
 Construction of additional tidal marsh area would occur within open surface waters in Ohio Creek.
 Wetland enhancement would occur in the east branch of the wetland system in which sand would fill the basin creating a 10:1 slope from the base of the surrounding berm to the center of the cove.
 Native wetland plant species would vegetate the areas below +4.15 feet.
-Marsh hay would be planted from an elevation of +4.15 feet down to +1.10 feet.
-Smooth cordgrass would be planted from MHW to -0.30 feet.